SabreTools/MPF/README.md

 ## Community Shout-Outs

-Thanks to these communities for their use, teating, and feedback.
+Thanks to these communities for their use, testing, and feedback.
 I can't even hope to be able to thank everyone individually.

 - **VGPC Discord** - Fast feedback and a lot of testing
 - **Redump Community** - Near-daily use to assist with metadata gathering